On Erlang ODE approximations of differential equations with distributed time delays: Numerical examples

-where $\hat x_i$ is the approximate solution to the ODEs~\eqref{eq:lct:approximate:system:ODE} and $x_i$ is obtained with the numerical method for stiff DDEs.
+where $\hat x_i$ is the approximate solution to the \chgthree{Erlang ODE approximation} and $x_i$ is obtained with the numerical method for stiff DDEs.
 For each point in time, the 95\% confidence intervals show the intervals from the 2.5 to the 97.5 percentiles and the span shows the interval of the minimum and maximum value of the states.
 For the neutron concentration, the confidence interval is almost symmetric (on the logarithmic axis) whereas the maximum is significantly higher above the mean than the minimum is below it.
 For the reactivity, the confidence interval and the span are hardly visible, and the simulation for the mean value of $\kappa$ is indistinguishable from the pointwise mean.
 The maximum relative difference for all eight state variables is $2.14\cdot 10^{-3}$.
 There are three main sources of error that affect this difference: 1)~The kernel approximation error, 2)~the error from using \odeofs{} to simulate the approximate set of ODEs, and 3)~the error of the numerical method described in Appendix~\ref{sec:numerical:simulation:stiff}.
 If we use twice as large time steps in the latter, the maximum relative error is $4.28\cdot 10^{-3}$, i.e., twice as large (results not shown).
-Therefore, we believe that the maximum relative difference would be further reduced by using smaller time step sizes, i.e., that the main source of error is that of the numerical method for stiff DDEs and not the Erlang mixture kernel approximation.
+Therefore, we believe that the maximum relative difference would be further reduced by using smaller time step sizes, i.e., that the main source of error is that of the numerical method for stiff DDEs and not the Erlang \chgthree{ODE} approximation.
 However, due to large memory requirements, it has not been possible to further reduce the time step size.
 Finally, Figure~\ref{fig:nuclear:fission:identified:kernels} shows the Erlang mixture approximations of the kernels and the corresponding errors.
-It also shows the sum of folded normal kernels in~\eqref{eq:nuclear:fission:kernels} for the values of $\mu_1$ and $\sigma_1$ shown in Table~\ref{tab:nuclear:fission:parameters} and the coefficients in the Erlang mixture approximations.
-For some kernels, sharp spikes occur in the coefficients.
+It also shows the sum of folded normal kernels in~\eqref{eq:nuclear:fission:kernels} for the values of $\mu_1$ and $\sigma_1$ shown in Table~\ref{tab:nuclear:fission:parameters} and the coefficients in the Erlang mixture approximations. \chgtwo{The coefficients exhibit oscillations, which was also the case for the coefficients in the left column of Figure~\ref{fig:logistic:equation:identified:kernels}.}